 National Investigation Agency arrests absconding gangster

-NIA arrests Lawrence Bishnoi's aide, Yudhvir Singh, for smuggling weapons from across the border for gangsters and terrorists in India.
+NIA arrested Yudhvir Singh, an aide of Lawrence Bishnoi, for smuggling weapons across the border for gangsters and criminals to carry out terrorist activities.

 The accused, Yudhvir Singh, alias Sadhu, of Fatehabad in Haryana, who was on the run, was arrested in a case pertaining to a conspiracy hatched by members of criminals, based within the country and abroad, to raise funds and recruit youths to carry out terrorist activities in Delhi and other parts of the country.